flumedb/flumeview-level/README.md

 Extending the key to include some unique aspect (like a timestamp or the `seq` of the value) means you can have multiple indexes in your view which have a _similar_ key.

 e.g. [flumeview-search](https://github.com/flumedb/flumeview-search) is a flumeview which takes the text from incoming values and builds an index which can be searched.
-It takes a sentence like "Learn about leveldb" and maps that into index keys like `[['learn', -145], ['about', -145], ['leveldb', -145]]`, meaning we can later search "leveldb" and find this sentence, as well as all other sentences also containing "leveldb".
+It takes a sentence like "Learn about leveldb" and maps that into 3 index keys like `['learn', 'about', 'leveldb']`, each of which will point back to the sentence "Learn about leveldb".
+In practice the 3 indexes need to be more unique if we don't want there to be only one index for `learn` - e.g. `[['learn', 145], ['about', 145], ['leveldb', 145]]` will mean we can later add an index `['learn', 2034]` and it will be distinct from `['learn', 145]`.
+Here 145, 2034 are just unique numbers which keep in index unique - using seq or timestamp is common for this.

 #### `function`